-The Wrong Choice: 42 percent of Chicago workers—that's over 461,000 people—do not receive a single paid sick day.
-Of low-wage workers, a shocking 80 percent do not have a single paid sick day.
+In a February 24th election, 82 percent of Chicago voters said 'yes' to paid sick days.
+But right now, 42 percent of Chicago workers—that's over 461,000 people—do not receive a single one.
+Of low-wage workers, a shocking 80 percent do not have paid sick days.
 Imagine choosing between going to work sick, knowing you’ll make others sick, or risking your paycheck and even your job by staying home.

 Do you want your restaurant server to come to work sick?
 Your healthcare or childcare provider?
 Of course not!